Back to All Posts

 • Aches and pains without a physical cause

 At a vulnerable stage in their life, depression may threaten their physical and emotional health.
-However, they and those that love them can create a new beginning to make life fulfilling again.
+However, they and those who love them can make life fulfilling again.

-If you want to help your senior adult find purpose, put them to work!
-They have probably spent their entire life defining themselves by what they accomplish and contribute.
+If you want to help your senior loved one find purpose, put them to work!
+They have probably spent their entire life defining themselves by what they accomplish and contribute to society, their family, and their career.
 It doesn’t have to be anything more than helping cook a meal, babysitting a grandchild, taking care of a pet, tending a garden, folding laundry, or helping with some shopping.
-If they are able to do it, don’t always do it for them.
+If they are able to do it, don’t assume it’s better to do it for them.

-Loneliness (a major cause of depression) is often associated with aging, and you do not have to be over age 65 to feel its effects.
-A recent study found that 1 in 3 U.S. adults age 45 and older are lonely.
+Loneliness (a major cause of depression) is often associated with aging, and you do not have to be over the age of 65 to feel its effects.
+In a recent 2023 study, one in three adults aged 50–80 reported feeling isolated from others.

-Of course, regularly connecting with family and friends is somewhat obvious, but the senior should also seek out opportunities to engage with people around them.
-One study showed that just greeting a neighbor cut the percentage of people feeling lonely by half.
+Of course, regularly connecting with family and friends is always helpful, but seniors should also seek out opportunities to engage with people in their community.
+Something as simple as greeting a friendly neighbor can put us in a better mood.

 Loneliness can spiral in on itself as seniors continue to further isolate themselves in response.
 Encourage them to make contact with the world outside their home.
-Suggest they join a group with like interests.
+Suggest they join a community group or take classes in something that interests them.

 The connection between emotional and physical health is well established.
-Even mild exercise not only builds and maintains physical abilities to go about the daily activities of living but also creates pride, confidence and an increased sense of independence, all of which are vital to feeling good about life.
+Even mild exercise not only builds and maintains physical abilities but also creates pride, confidence and an increased sense of independence, all of which are vital to having a positive outlook on life.

 Family and friends can play a role in helping the senior stay mentally sharp for as long as possible.

-Seniors can create goals like learning a new hobby, or taking a trip to some place new.
-They should think about the interests and activities that provide them with a sense of purpose and explore them further.
+Seniors can create goals like learning a new skill, finding a new hobby, or taking a trip to a new place.
+They should think about the interests and activities that used to provide them with a sense of purpose or those they always wanted to try and explore them further.

 Discover our services, amenities, and activities designed to promote an enjoyable lifestyle for seniors.
 Book a tour →